For demos, promotional videos, user support calls and assessing graphical performance....

 Once you have your lightboard working, you record your video writing as normal and then use the recording tool (built-in functionality with most) or an editor to flip the image 180 degrees (mirror image) so the writing is the write way round.
-This does mean if you want company logos in the background you will need to use a mirrored-image of the logos and use something like Zoom Greenscreen.
-It also means you have a teeny issue if you have your kids’ or mum’s names tattooed across your arms or neck (see kids tattoos can be a problem in the workplace!), there are usually ways to reverse the entire video though in editting or via an intermediate application.
+This does mean if you want company logos in the background you will need to use a mirrored-image of the logos and use something like Teams Greenscreen.
+It also means you have a teeny issue if you have your kids’ or mum’s names tattooed across your arms or neck (see kids… tattoos can be a problem in the workplace!), there are usually ways to reverse the entire video though in editting or via an intermediate application.

 Gotchas – Playing your videos on YouTube, GoToMeeting, Webex, Zoom, Mobile etc

 - Is the video experience good for the user?
 There’s nothing more annoying on mobile than an unwanted or irrelevant video consuming your data, videos that shudder or display badly create a bad first impression and a video can slow your web pages so that users abandon them.
 So be selective and make sure you QA the experience not just on PCs or laptops but mobile devices.
 I’ve written before about tools from google to help check your content loads nicely as well as form factor considerations (the size and dimensions of your device screen).

 - There are dedicated video formats for mobile devices including 3GP and 3G2, targeted at the older 3G standard.
 Consider if your users may be on older devices or in areas with awful mobile coverage.
 You may consider converting your videos to mobile optimised formats, see transcoders above.